markgossa/MessageBus/README.md

 You can set custom message properties on messages that are sent.

 `MessageId` and `CorrelationId` can also be overridden.
 By default `MessageId` defaults to a new Guid. `CorrelationId` defaults to null if sending from an injected instance of `IMessageBus` but defaults to the `CorrelationId` of the received message when sending using `MessageContext<T>` within a message handler.

+If you want to add a `MessageType` property instead of the `Label` on the outgoing message, you can do include this in the custom message properties.

 ```csharp
 public async Task SendMessages()